Now Reading

 As you already know, SaaS sales differ greatly from regular product sales.
 It’s nothing like selling a used car at a car lot!

-Regular Product Sales SaaS Sales
+Regular Product Sales

-Don’t usually have a trial period Rely on trial periods to convert
+Don't usually have a trial period

-Typically one and done sale Lifetime customers
+Typically one and done sale

-Little to no upsell potential Huge revenue boost from upselling
+Little to no upsell potential

 Understanding the key differences between the two and capitalizing on the advantages of selling a service rather than a physical product is what will boost your revenue to the next level.